gbeckers/Birdwatcher/README.rst

 Run notebooks tutorial
 ----------------------

 To quickly learn the fundamentals of Birdwatcher, please walk through our notebooks.
-First, you need to download the notebooks and example videos.
+First, you need to download the notebooks and example videos from github.
 Then, navigate to the directory of the notebooks and activate the 'mybirdwatcher' environment.
 Type `jupyter lab` which opens in your browser.
 You can now open the notebooks and run the tutorial.

 Test